-MARK2054 Market Analysis

-Staff Contact: School Office UOC6 HPW4 WKS14 S2 Prerequisite/s: MARK2052 Corequisite/s: MARK2053 Note/s: Excluded, MARK3022
+Market Analysis Staff Contact: School Office UOC6 HPW4 S2 Prerequisite/s: MARK2052 Corequisite/s: MARK2053 Excluded: MARK3022

 This course links the analytical material of MARK2052 with practical issues in marketing management, including the analysis of competitive markets, product positioning, strategic analysis, demand forecasting, and financial and budgetary aspects.
-The course is practical and data driven, with students exposed to specific tools and techniques using computer-based software.
+The subject is practical and data driven, with students exposed to specific tools and techniques using computer-based software.
 The importance to contemporary business of numeracy, problem-solving, measurement and analysis is a central theme, and is explored through exercises and tutorials.